-Today’s topic is again a continuation of how to market a business from scratch.
-What are the step by step by step processes and tactics that you should be executing in the order that I’m going through?
+Today’s topic is again a continuation of how to market a business from scratch – Choosing A Name For Your Preschool.
+What is the step by step by step processes and tactics that you should be executing in the order that I’m going through?

 Let us go back to what we have discussed so far:

 First Step: COMPETITIVE RESEARCH

 Third Step (and today’s topic): CHOOSING A NAME FOR YOUR PRESCHOOL

 So, a business name is important when you market your business.
 In particular, naming your business and then naming any other kind of tertiary things that go around with the business.
 There are a lot of different schools of thought that you can look at when it comes to naming.